A summer island in winter!

 Palma, the capital city of Mallorca, forms the heart of Mallorca’s culture and commerce.
 It has a rich history and is the ideal starting ground to explore the island.

-Being a popular summer destination, the warmer seasons see this city bustling with life, from cafes and bars that open onto the wee hours of the night, to nightclubs where you can dance the night away.
+Being a popular summer destination, the warmer seasons sees Palma bustling with life.
+There’s something for everyone: from cafes and bars that open onto the wee hours of the night, to nightclubs where you can dance the night away.

 Some places not to miss in Palma include,

-- Castell de Bellver, which offers the best bird’s eye view of the city, and is also one of the few circular castles in Europe.
-There are also lush woods that surround the castle which is ideal for a walk
+• Castell de Bellver offers the best bird’s eye view of the city.
+It is also one of the few circular castles in Europe.
+There are lush woods that surround the castle which is ideal for a walk

-- Parc de la Mer, which offers a splendid setting to watch the sunset with a view of the sea and the cathedral.
+• Parc de la Mer offers a splendid setting to watch the sunset with a view of the sea and the cathedral.

 Nature trails and sunny hikes